-4. Successful completion of a portfolio.
+4. Successful completion of an electronic portfolio.

 Students should begin early in the program to compile their portfolio.
-This portfolio should include at least one artifact that demonstrates mastery of each of the six program goals listed below:
+This portfolio should include at least one artifact that demonstrates mastery of learning outcomes for critical assignments for each course.:

 - a.
-Human growth and development - b.
-Theories of learning - c.
-Rationales and models for curriculum design - d.
-Current trends and programs in their field and methods of evaluating their value in a specific setting - e.
-Different cultures and the individual needs of students - f.
-Research methods and techniques - 5.
-The student and the faculty advisor will develop an appropriate program of study.
+5. The student and the faculty advisor will develop an appropriate program of study.
 By the end of the first term after admission, the student must complete a program of study plan for graduation and have it approved by the faculty advisor, graduate coordinator, and the registrar.
 The program of study may be modified with the approval of the faculty advisor, graduate coordinator, and the registrar, but the program of study must be completed successfully prior to graduation. - 6.
 Be in good academic standing (not suspended or expelled) at the time of completion. - 7.
 Satisfy all financial obligations.